MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 Crash logs on iOS require Symbolication.
 To enable symbolication, refer to the [App Center Diagnostics documentation](~/diagnostics/iOS-symbolication.md), which explains how to provide symbols for your app.

 > [!IMPORTANT]
-> The Distribute SDK for Unity [doesn't support UWP](~/sdk/index.md#unity).
+> The Crashes SDK for Unity [doesn't support UWP](~/sdk/index.md#unity).
 The instructions in this page cover only Android and iOS.

 > [!NOTE]
 > The SDK will not forward any crash logs if you have attached the debugger.
 Make sure the debugger is not attached when you crash the app.